 Since its founding in the late 1800s, the Woman’s Club of Evanston has promoted the advancement of public health.
 The Club’s first major project was to establish a hospital in Evanston.
 A series of epidemics including typhoid fever and smallpox in the 1880s prompted the raising of $3,600 towards the creation of the Evanston Hospital.
 During World War I, the Club entertained servicemen, sponsored Red Cross knitting and sewing groups and provided an ambulance for the Red Cross in France.
 After the war, their food conservation efforts were converted into support for the opening of a community kitchen.

 The WCE currently has over 350 members, and is active in volunteer work, community mobilization, and social bonding.
 Today, our mission statement is phrased as: “Connecting women behind a shared purpose of volunteerism, social empowerment and community support.”
 In addition to its role as the meeting point for the members, the Clubhouse is an unforgettable setting for events that you will always remember!
-Please contact our Venue Event Coordinator for more information and to schedule a tour.
+Please contact our Venue Manager for more information and to schedule a tour.

 We look forward to welcoming you to our historic home!